Hyeoncheolkim91/SortingAlgorithm/README.md

 # Execute
 1. Input a number of size of list you wish to sort.

-2. After your input, it will show report of
+2. After your input, it will show report of run time, the number of movements and comparisons of elements
 - insertion sort
 - selection sort
 - quick sort